MidnightsFX/arkswarm/README.md

 ```
 ---
 ### gameuser_
-these values will be passed to the GameUserSettings.ini file on startup and will override values they match (or be added to the [ServerSettings] section) this file will be generated each time at startup, using existing values and updating/setting any values which are found
+these values will be passed to the GameUserSettings.ini file on startup and will override values they match.
+This file will be generated each time at startup; using existing values, updating existing values with provided configuration and setting any values which are not found, but have been provided as environment variables.

 ```
 gameuser_*="value"